AE2-261 Final System Impact Study (Retool 2) Report

 Affected System - Non-PJM Identified Violations

-For more details, please refer to your Affected System Study report by the Affected System Operator.
+In coordination with other Affected System Operators, PJM has determined that the Affected System Operator for this project that requires an Affected System Study.
+For the latest Affected System Study results pertaining this project, please refer to your Affected System Study report by the Affected System Operator.
 If the Affected System Operator identified the need for a system reinforcement on their system due to their planning criteria, Project Developer must follow the Affected System Operator Tariff for construction of the network upgrade.
-PJM will list any required network upgrades identified by the Affected System Operator in the PJM Project Developer’s GIA under Schedule F.
+PJM lists any required network upgrades identified by the Affected System Operator in the PJM Project Developer’s GIA under Schedule F.

 System Reinforcements